kata198/AdvancedHTMLParser/README.md

     appendChild             -  Append a child to this element

     removeChild             -  Removes a child

+	removeText              -  Removes first occurance of some text from any text nodes

+	removeTextAll           -  Removes ALL occurances of some text from any text nodes

     insertBefore            - Inserts a child before an existing child